Gayatri0222/Customer_Segmentation_ML/README.md

 * Reduced high-dimensional data into 2D
 * Helped in visual interpretation of customer clusters

-##📁 Repository Structure
+---

-customer-segmentation-streamlit/
+## 🏷️ Customer Segments

-│
+After model training and evaluation, clusters were labeled into meaningful business segments such as:

-├── app.py              # Streamlit application
+* High-level Customers

-├── model.joblib        # Trained ML pipeline
+* Mid-level Customers

-├── Kmeans.ipynb        # Model development notebook
+* Low-leve/At-Risk Customers

-├── requirements.txt    # Project dependencies
+*(Exact labels may vary based on dataset)*

-└── README.md           # Project documentation
+---

 ## 🚀 Deployment

-The trained model and scaler were deployed using **Streamlit Community Cloud**.
+The trained model pipeline was deployed using **Streamlit Community Cloud**.

 ### Deployment Features: